Blakayate/blackhole/README.md

 ### Chrome webdriver
 Blackhole use Selenium and Chrome webdriver to retrieve exploits data from exploitdb.com
-You need Chrome webdriver installed in your system PATH (fastet way is to put webdriver in %system32%), check your Chrome version and install the corresponding webdriver version :
+You need Chrome webdriver installed in your system PATH (fastest way is to put webdriver in %system32%), check your Chrome version and install the corresponding webdriver version :
 https://chromedriver.chromium.org/downloads

 ## Installation